Research & Development & Innovation (R&D&I)

 • Preservation of competition: State aid must not provide disproportionate or unfair advantages to the beneficiary over its competitors.

-european economics has an important track record for projects supported under the Framework for State aid for research and development and innovation: we supported 45 projects, of which 33 successfully secured €4.0 billions in public funding.
-We have extensive experience with the new R&D&I framework of 2022 and we can capitalise on it to support our clients who target large State aid amounts for R&D projects, innovation clusters and research infrastructures.
+european economics has an important track record for projects supported under the Framework for State aid for research and development and innovation: we supported 45 projects, of which 33 successfully secured €4.0 billion in public funding.
+We have extensive experience with the new R&D&I framework of 2022 and we can capitalise on it to support our clients targeting large State aid amounts for R&D projects, innovation clusters and research infrastructures.